Dynatrace/dynatrace-api/metric-example/query-by-example.md

 Adding `:max` at the end of our selector would change the time aggregation so that we see the maximum sample in each time slot, but we would still have to go through all of the values to find the peak, which seems tedious.

-Instead, let's add `:fold(max)` and let the metric API figure out the peak for us:
+Instead, let's add `:fold(max)` and let the metric API figure out the peak for us.
+The purpose of `fold` is to reduce series to a single value.
+A rollup function (`max`) may be provided as an argument.
+For example:
 ```
 builtin:host.cpu.usage
 : sort(